 Water and electricity don’t mix.
 So, remove someone from the water before using an AED on a cardiac arrest victim.
 Staying in water could shock nearby people, including the operator.
 It would also reduce its effectiveness for the patient.
 Also, the AED pads won’t stick to wet skin.
 So, dry the person thoroughly before placing the pads.

-Can you use an AED in the snow?
+Can You Use an AED in the Snow or on Ice?

 Snow poses a different challenge than water.
 The victim usually lies on top of it rather than being submerged.
 If a sudden cardiac arrest occurs on a hockey rink, at a ski resort, or in snowy or icy conditions, an AED can be used once the patient’s chest is dry enough to attach the pads.